 - Pre and post night accommodation- unless booking the 'pre and post night' option

-You’ll stay in a variety of different accommodation throughout your trip, each having been selected with location, comfort, and convenience in mind.
-The majority of places you stay at will be based on shared accommodation with a maximum of 12 people sharing a same-sex dorm.
-Some nights will be spent travelling via sleeper trains and night buses to make the most of your trip.
-You’ll even get to spend the night in a hammock under the stars on a deserted island in Cambodia.
+30 or 32 nights’ accommodation are included (depending on whether you select the ‘Southeast Asia Experience with pre/post nights’ option when booking).
+You’ll stay in a variety of simple accommodation throughout your trip.
+The majority of places you stay at will be based on shared dorm-style mixed-sex accommodation with between 6 and 12 people per room.
+Some nights will be spent on sleeper trains and night buses.
+You’ll also get to spend the night in a hammock under the stars on a deserted beach in Cambodia (weather dependent).

-19 breakfasts, 9 lunches and 5 dinners are inlcuded in the trip.
-For non-included meals, you’ll need to buy your own from shops, restaurants, and cafes in each destination.
+12 breakfasts, 6 lunches and 3 dinners are included.
+You’ll need to buy the rest of your meals yourself.
 It’s a great opportunity for you to try a range of different food in each country, and there will be lots of places and types of food to choose from.
-You can always ask your tour guide to suggest the best places to eat at or recommend specific dishes and explain what they are.
+You can always ask your tour guide for recommendations.

 The minimum age for this trip is 18 years.

-You will need a visa to enter Cambodia.
+Cambodia: You will need a visa to enter Cambodia.
 Due to the border crossing used on this trip, e-visas for Cambodia are not an option for this trip.
 British passport holders are able to purchase a visa at the border at a cost of approximately US$35, payable in cash.
-All other nationalities should consult their nearest Cambodian Embassy for the latest information.

 Do I Need To Bring A Mosquito Net?